Regional 1 Midlands: Participating teams and locations

 Ten of the fourteen teams participated in last season's competition.
 They are joined by one relegated side, Scunthorpe (from National League 2 North), while the three teams promoted into the division are Dudley Kingswinford (from Midlands 1 West, Oundle and Syston (both from Midlands 1 East.
-Last seasons champions, Bournville were promoted into National League 2 North.
+Last season's champions, Bournville were promoted into National League 2 North.
 Teams relegated from the division were Kettering and Peterborough (who drop to Midlands 1 East).
 Also not returning are South Leicester who withdrew from the league during the 2019–20 season and drop to Midlands 4 East (South) for the coming season.

 The teams competing in 2021–22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.

 Final league table

 2020–21

 On 30 October 2020 the RFU announced that due to the coronavirus pandemic a decision had been taken to cancel Adult Competitive Leagues (National League 1 and below) for the 2020/21 season meaning Midlands Premier was not contested.